Going-to-the-Sun Road: Repairs

 The road is one of the most difficult roads in North America to snowplow in the spring.
-Up to 80 ft of snow can lie on top of Logan Pass, and more just east of the pass where the deepest snowfield has long been referred to as the Big Drift.
+Up to 80 ft of snow can lie on top of Logan Pass, and more just east of the pass where the deepest snowfield has long been called the Big Drift.
 The road takes about ten weeks to plow, even with equipment that can move 4,000 tons of snow in an hour.
 The snowplow crew can clear as little as 500 ft of the road per day.
 On the east side of the Continental Divide, there are few guardrails due to heavy snows and the resultant late-winter avalanches that have destroyed protective barriers.
-The road is generally open from early June to mid October, with its latest opening on July 15, 2022, marking the record for the latest opening since the inaugural date of July 15, 1933.
+The road is generally open from early June to mid October, with its latest opening on July 13, 2022, marking the record for the latest opening since the inaugural date of July 15, 1933.

 A restoration project by the National Park Service and the Federal Highway Administration has been repairing road damage from many avalanches and rock slides over the years.
 The repairs, which started in the 1980s and continue to the present day when weather permits, include fixing retaining walls, replacing the original pavement with reinforced concrete, and work on tunnels, bridges, culverts and overlooks.

 Buses

 A fleet of vintage 1930s red buses, modernized in 2001 and called Red Jammers, or simply "Reds", continue the tradition of offering guided tours along the road.
-The original bus drivers became affectionately known as "Gear Jammers" or simply "Jammers" since they had to jam the manual gearbox into low to safely negotiate the steepest road sections.
-Thirty-three of the original buses were rebuilt with flexible-fuel engines which operate mainly on propane but can use gasoline, and with automatic transmissions, making the Jammer name archaic.
+The original bus drivers became affectionately known as "Gear Jammers", or simply "Jammers", since they had to jam the manual gearbox into low to safely negotiate the steepest road sections.
+Thirty-three of the original buses were rebuilt with flexible-fuel engines, which operate mainly on propane, but can use gasoline, and with automatic transmissions, making the Jammer name archaic.
 Modern-style shuttle buses for shorter trips and Blackfeet tour buses operate on the road as well.

 References in popular culture

 Going-to-the-Sun Road is shown in the opening credits of the 1980 film The Shining, as aerial flybys of Wild Goose Island and the protagonist's car traveling along the north shore of Saint Mary Lake, through the East Side tunnel and onward, going to a mountain resort hotel for his job interview as a winter caretaker.
+The road is also featured at night at the climax of the sequel adaptation, Doctor Sleep, when Danny Torrance returns to the Overlook Hotel with Abra to confront the antagonist Rose The Hat.

 The road is also seen briefly in the 1994 film Forrest Gump.
 As Forrest reminisces with Jenny he remembers running across the U.S. and remarks, "Like that mountain lake.
 It was so clear, Jenny.
 It looked like there were two skies, one on top of the other."
 The shots in the background are Going-to-the-Sun Road and Saint Mary Lake.

 The road is the subject of the song "Going-to-the-Sun Road" by Fleet Foxes, featured on their 2020 album Shore.